Jesso4906/Team-Fortress-2-Aimbot/README.md

 H: toggle between hold to aimbot and toggle

-T: auto shoot valid target
+T: auto lock on to valid target

 R: toggle ray tracing